 Rotary cutters quickly and accurately cut fabric with straight lines.
 You should always use a rotary cutter with a cutting mat and ruler.

 Because this tool is very sharp, it's important to learn how to safely use a rotary cutter.
-The cover should ALWAYS cover the blade when you aren't using it.
-And just as you wouldn't use fabric scissors on paper do not use a fabric rotary blade on paper.
+The cover should always cover the blade when you aren't using it.
+Just as you wouldn't use fabric scissors on paper, do not use a fabric rotary blade on paper.

 If a rotary cutter drops, the blade may get a knick, which affects the cutting.
 Blades also dull over time, reducing their effectiveness.
 In either case, replacing the blade makes for more pleasant fabric cutting.Continue to 15 of 16 below.

 If you want to use a rotary cutter, you need to have a cutting mat.

 These mats or cutting pads are available in a variety of sizes, including folding mats.
 The mats are self-healing so rotary cutters don't cause damage to the mat and the mat doesn't damage the rotary cutter.